raphamorim/lucario/readme.md

 ![Sublime Example](sublime_text/example.png)

 1. Open Sublime text and click on **Preferences -> Browse Packages**
-2. Then put deadCodeTheme folder there
+2. Then put the sublime_text folder there
 3. Now you should be able to select your custom themes by browsing **Preferences -> Color Scheme -> Colorsublime-Themes**

 ## Atom